 Average Weather in Amritsar India

-In Amritsar, the temperature typically varies from 40°F to 103°F over the course of the year, and is rarely below 34°F or above 111°F.
+In Amritsar, the summers are short, sweltering, humid, and clear and the winters are short, cold, dry, and mostly clear.
+Over the course of the year, the temperature typically varies from 40°F to 103°F and is rarely below 34°F or above 111°F.

 The hot season lasts for 2.8 months, from April 21 to July 14, with an average daily high temperature above 95°F. The hottest day of the year is May 30, with an average high of 103°F and low of 75°F.